 To kick off its historic “Let There Be” centennial campaign, UCLA turned to Mirada to create a live event spectacle.
 The experience transformed UCLA’s most iconic building into a living mural – using sophisticated projection mapping to produce visual overlays that blanketed Royce Hall, converting it into a canvas for the emotionally powerful story.

-Andrew has directed numerous commercials over the past few years through Mirada Studios for the large electronics manufacturer, VIZIO.
-These spots have spanned the gamut of live action and CG, and he oversaw every aspect of their production from initial concept and script through final delivery.
+Andrew directed numerous commercials over several years through Mirada Studios for the large electronics manufacturer, VIZIO.
+These spots have spanned the gamut of live-action and CG, and he oversaw every aspect of their production from initial concept and script through final delivery.

 “3 Dreams of Black” is a transmedia extension of the concept album ROME.
 The song “Black,” is a dream-like, first of its kind interactive music video.
 Andrew served as the technical supervisor on this project, overseeing the animation, interactive design, and translation of programmed behaviors into WebGL.